Gunless: Plot

-In 1878, a hardened American gunfighter Sean Lafferty (Paul Gross), known as the Montana Kid, has a bounty on his head for killing eleven people across the western United States.
-He arrives in a small town in the foothills of the Canadian Rockies, a place that doesn't understand or appreciate the brutal code of the American Wild West.
+In 1878, a hardened American gunfighter Sean Lafferty (Paul Gross), known as the Montana Kid, has a bounty on his head for killing 11 people across the Western United States.
+He arrives in a small town in the foothills of the Canadian Rockies, a place that does not understand or appreciate the brutal code of the American Wild West.
 After being helped off his horse by a young Chinese girl named Adell (Melody B. Choi), he goes to the town general store.
-After leaving the store, he finds his horse gone and accuses Jack (Tyler Mane), the blacksmith, of stealing it, even though Jack was simply replacing the horse's damaged shoes.
+After leaving the store, he finds his horse gone and accuses Jack (Tyler Mane), the blacksmith, of stealing it, though Jack was simply replacing the horse's damaged shoes.
 After unsuccessfully trying to intimidate the blacksmith, the Montana Kid decides to call him out to a duel.
-However, since the blacksmith has no gun, Sean can't shoot him because the Kid lives by a code of ethics that prevents him from killing unarmed men.
+Since the blacksmith has no gun, though, Sean cannot shoot him because the Kid lives by a code of ethics that prevents him from killing unarmed men.

 Local resident Jane Taylor (Sienna Guillory), says the Kid can have her broken gun (to fix and give to Jack) if he builds her a windmill.
 Sean proceeds to go with her and stays in a sod house at her farm, alternately working on the windmill and repairing the gun.
-After a few days, however, the Kid begins to develop feelings toward Jane while also becoming friends with the townsfolk.
+After a few days, however, the Kid begins to develop feelings toward Jane, while also becoming friends with the townsfolk.